scooter99boston/bbu-gf/docs/gf_info/membership.md

         2. A FIFO waiting list is maintained by BoD to allow for new members to fill voids left by exiting members.
         3. Must sign the required ```Network Agreements``` as set forth in the Participation Agreement.
         4. Utility Service Providers MAY NOT be a Governing Member.
+        5. Utility Service Providers MAY NOT participate in the Finance Committee.
     * **Benefits**:
         1. A single representative on the Board of Directors.
         2. Appointment of representatives to any Committee within the Directed Fund.